 Towards a circularity in recycling of mattresses

 At BASF, we are continuously looking at ways to reuse and re-enter waste into product lifecycles and to foster circular economy solutions.
-With the circular economy concept BASF aims to decouple economic growth from the use of finite resources and is accelerating the adoption of these principles into our day-to-day operations.
-BASF offers a solution to finally closing the loop for polyurethane soft foam from old mattresses to virgin-quality raw materials our partners to create new foams and mattresses thereof.
+With the circular economy concept, BASF aims to decouple economic growth from the use of finite resources and is accelerating the adoption of these principles into our day-to-day operations.
+BASF is developing a process to chemically recycle polyurethane soft foam from old mattresses to virgin-quality raw materials our partners to create new foams and mattresses thereof.

 The circular economy (CE) concept aims to decouple economic growth from the use of finite resources.
 New recycling technologies will be required that can recover those materials which are not being recycled today.
 We look at solutions for customers along the value chain to re-enter waste back into product lifecycles.
 BASF is investing in cutting-edge technologies and already applying the circular economy concept in a number of ways to speed up the transition.